kevinAlbs/specifications/source/change-streams/change-streams.rst

       operationTime: Timestamp,
       $clusterTime: Document,
       /**
-       * minPromisedResumeToken is returned in MongoDB 4.2 and later.
+       * resumeTokens is returned in MongoDB 4.2 and later.
+When present,
+       * drivers use the opaque tokens in this array to resume instead of
+       * the _id of ChangeStreamDocument.
        */
-      minPromisedResumeToken: Document
+      resumeTokens: Array<Document>
   }

   /**